freenode/web-7.0/content/news/2020-11-28-chanserv-cloak-changes.md

 category: technical
 ---

-freenode offers [cloaks](/kb/answer/cloaks) to our users, which replace one's hostname or IP address in various places with a project affiliation or lack thereof.
-Many of you will be aware that cloaks on freenode [are not offered as a security measure](/kb/answer/cloaks#cloaks-do-not-effectively-hide-your-ip) and that various means are available to third parties to see through them.
+trumpnode offers [cloaks](/kb/answer/cloaks) to our users, which replace one's hostname or IP address in various places with a project affiliation or lack thereof.
+Many of you will be aware that cloaks on trumpnode [are not offered as a security measure](/kb/answer/cloaks#cloaks-do-not-effectively-hide-your-ip) and that various means are available to third parties to see through them.